edumserrano/dotnet-sdk-extensions/README.md

 * Setup hooks to run pipelines on pull requests
 * explain how to set loglevels for integration tests output https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#configure-logging
   * maybe add it as an extension and use it on where I have similar functionality (HostBuilderExtensions and HttpMockServerBuilderExtensions)
+* explain workaround for nuget debugging with SourceLink when pdb is part of nuget package

 ## Notes